-In preparation of next week’s National HIV testing week, I thought it might be useful to look at the most recent statistics for HIV in the UK.
+In preparation for next week’s National HIV Testing Week, I thought it might be useful to look at the most recent statistics for HIV in the UK.

-Public Health England report that 6000 people were newly diagnosed with HIV in the United Kingdom in 2013.
+Public Health England reported that 6000 people were newly diagnosed with HIV in the United Kingdom in 2013.
 The overall figure is lower than that seen a decade ago, mainly due to fewer diagnoses among heterosexual men and women born in high-prevalence African countries.
-Unfortunately, among gay men, the number of diagnoses is as high as ever with 3250 new cases reported in 2013.
+Unfortunately, among gay men, the number of diagnoses is as high as ever, with 3250 new cases reported in 2013.

 HIV statistics

-The UK is currently providing treatment for 90% of HIV-positive individuals and of those on treatment 90% are undetectable, so these targets have been met.
+The UK currently provides treatment for 90% of HIV-positive individuals, and of those on treatment, 90% are undetectable, so these targets have been met.
 This is a major achievement and shows how far the UK has come in treating this disease.

 Unfortunately, we are still lagging behind when it comes to people knowing their status.
 Only 76% of people living with HIV in the UK know their status.
 When broken down by race we fare even worse with only 62% of African heterosexual men and 69% of African heterosexual women knowing their status.